Physics of a Diamagnetic Hover Board

 Lastly, but most familiarly, when the object itself becomes a magnet for an extended period of time, we call that situation ferromagnetism.
 This is named for iron of course, although there are some other ferromagnetic substances such as like cobalt, nickel, and alloys of neodymium.

-Perhaps most interesting, water is diamagnetic, and can be repelled by magnets.
-No one would have ever guessed.
+Water is diamagnetic as well, and can be repelled by magnets.
 This is interesting not just because it is a surprise, but because the application can be to floating living creatures in magnetic fields.
 Yes.
 You are next!